Forward-modelling Milky Way Cepheids: selection effects and physical priors in the Gaia-HST calibration: Bayesian forward model

 where $\sigma_{m,i}$ is the photometric uncertainty and $\sigma_{\rm int}^{c_i}$ the intrinsic scatter for campaign $c_i \in \{{\rm C22},\, {\rm C27}\}$.
 The parallax likelihood is

 where $\sigma_{\varpi,i}$ is the reported \textit{Gaia} parallax uncertainty.

 The period measurement uncertainties are negligibly small, so the period likelihood is effectively a delta function,

 For the metallicity, individual measurement uncertainties are rarely reported; the dominant errors are methodological and approximately constant across the sample.
-We therefore adopt a Gaussian likelihood with a fixed measurement uncertainty $\epsilon_{[{\rm O/H}]} = 0.06~\dex$, consistent with the ${\sim}\,0.05~\dex$ systematic scale uncertainty adopted by~\citet{Gieren_2018}, the ${\sim}\,0.07~\dex$ propagated measurement error reported by~\citet{Romaniello_2022}, and the ${\lesssim}\,0.05~\dex$ precision achieved in the homogeneous reanalysis of~\citet{daSilva_2022}.
-The exact value has negligible impact on the inference, as it enters only through the precision-weighted combination with the population scatter $\sigma_{[{\rm O/H}]}$.
+We therefore adopt a Gaussian likelihood,

+with a fixed measurement uncertainty $\epsilon_{[{\rm O/H}]} = 0.06~\dex$, distinct from the population scatter $\sigma_{[{\rm O/H}]}$ of~\cref{eq:logP_OH_prior}.
+This value is consistent with the ${\sim}\,0.05~\dex$ systematic scale uncertainty adopted by~\citet{Gieren_2018}, the ${\sim}\,0.07~\dex$ propagated measurement error reported by~\citet{Romaniello_2022}, and the ${\lesssim}\,0.05~\dex$ precision achieved in the homogeneous reanalysis of~\citet{daSilva_2022}.
+The exact value has negligible impact on the inference, as it enters only through the precision-weighted combination with $\sigma_{[{\rm O/H}]}$.